2008 NIST Speaker Recognition Evaluation Training Set Part 1

 |Citation:||NIST Multimodal Information Group.
 2008 NIST Speaker Recognition Evaluation Training Set Part 1 LDC2011S05.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2011.|

 2008 NIST Speaker Recognition Evaluation Training Set Part 1 was developed by LDC and NIST (National Institute of Standards and Technology).
-It contains 640 hours of multilingual telephone speech and English interview speech along with transcripts and other materials used as training data in the 2008 NIST Speaker Recognition Evaluation (SRE).
+It contains 640 hours of multilingual telephone speech and English interview speech along with time-aligned transcripts and other materials used as training data in the 2008 NIST Speaker Recognition Evaluation (SRE).

 SRE is part of an ongoing series of evaluations conducted by NIST.
 These evaluations are an important contribution to the direction of research efforts and the calibration of technical capabilities.
 They are intended to be of interest to all researchers working on the general problem of text independent speaker recognition.
 To this end the evaluation is designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible to those wishing to participate.